BlueAndGold - First-Time Teammates Julian And Romeo Okwara Will Be Roommates Too

 “Let’s talk about his skill set first,” Quinn said.
 “That’s why we picked him.
 He just happens to be Romeo’s brother.”

 What Julian will bring is speed and athleticism off the edge.
 He had an elite 90.4 pass-rush grade in 2019, per Pro Football Focus.
-His pressure rate of 19.1 percent since 2018 led all FBS players.
+His pressure rate of 19.1 percent since 2018 led all Football Bowl Subdivision players.
 He ended his Notre Dame career with 15.5 sacks and 24.5 tackles for loss.
 PFF credited him with 124 quarterback pressures in 751 career pass-rush snaps.

-The injury was a major reason some first-round and top-40 discussion around Julian quieted and made him more of a Day 2 pick.
+The injury was a major reason some first-round and top-40 discussion around Julian quieted and made him more of a day-two pick.
 The Lions snatched him right in the middle of that range with no concerns

 “We feel great about the recovery,” Quinn said.